|

 14. How long will this whole process take?

-if you file your application for authority and your
+when you electronically file your application for authority and your UCR System application through

 us.
 The actual time, however, will depend on how